Józef Stanisław Poniatowski: Career

-Prince Poniatowski served as Master of Horse to Emperor Napoleon III of France.
+Prince Poniatowski served as Grand Squire to Emperor Napoleon III of France.
 In his obituary, the Marquise de Fontenoy wrote:

 "The late Prince Stanislas was in may respects an unlucky man; that is to say, he missed several great opportunities.
 Thus, on the occasion of the memorable visit of Alexander II, of Russia to Paris in 1867 he had been assigned to attend the two emperors on the occasion of the great review held at Longchamps.

 Not only had the prince just arrived tired but by a hurried journey from Florence on the morning of the review, but he likewise experienced extraordinary difficulty in getting into the high patent leather boots which formed part and parcel of his uniform as equerry.

 One of his fellow equerries, Raimbaud, happened to be calling upon him, and on the prince giving expression to his fatigue and to his disinclination to go on duty, Raimbaud offered to take his place, which Poniatowski gratefully accepted, placing at Raimbaud's disposal his own favorite charger.

 Raimbaud had just time to get into his uniform and to take his place on Poniatowski's charger alongside of the imperial equipage when the latter, containing the emperors of Russia and of France, the czarowitz, afterwards Alexander III, and his brother, the Grand Duke Vladimir, started from the Tuileries for the review.

 On the return to the city from Longchamps after the great military pageant was over the attempt of Berezowski on the life of the czar took place in the Avenue du Bois de Boulogne.
-The would-be assassin's bullet was prevented from reaching its billet through the presence of mind of the equerry Raimbaud, who on catching sight of the pistol had spurred his horse, or rather the horse of Poniatowski, forward in such a fashion as to shield the two emporers, and to receive the missile, the horse, which bore the name of Cadogan, falling to the ground mortally wounded.
+The would-be assassin's bullet was prevented from reaching its billet through the presence of mind of the equerry Raimbaud, who on catching sight of the pistol had spurred his horse, or rather the horse of Poniatowski, forward in such a fashion as to shield the two emperors, and to receive the missile, the horse, which bore the name of Cadogan, falling to the ground mortally wounded.

 Of course, Raimbaud was overwhelmed with gratitude by the czar and by Napoleon III, who created him a count, while orders of knighthood were showered upon him by every monarch in Europe."